ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

     This will display a list of segments defined for your organization.

-3. To verify status for a specific user, use the `Get-InformationBarrierRecipientStatus` cmdlet with Identity parameters.
+3. To verify status for a specific user, use the **Get-InformationBarrierRecipientStatus** cmdlet with Identity parameters.

+    The syntax is `Get-InformationBarrierRecipientStatus -Identity <value> -Identity2 <value>`

+    You can use any value that uniquely identifies each user, such as name, alias, distinguished name, canonical domain name, email address, or GUID.

+    Example:

+    `Get-InformationBarrierRecipientStatus -Identity meganb -Identity2 alexw`

+    In this example, we are referring to user accounts in Office 365: meganb for Megan, and alexw for Alex.

-    For example,  you could use `Get-InformationBarrierRecipientStatus -user1 username -user2 username`, where each *username* refers to a user account in Office 365.
-(You can also use this cmdlet for a single user.)
+    (You can also use this cmdlet for a single user: `Get-InformationBarrierRecipientStatus -Identity <value>`)

     This returns information about the users, such as whether any policies are defined that affect the users.